-Applications are invited from people living in the following Local Authority Areas ONLY: Glasgow, East Ayrshire, North Lanarkshire, (Edinburgh, Fife & East Dunbartonshire subject to funding).
+Applications are invited from people living in the Scottish Borders Local Authority Area ONLY: (Subject to funding).

 “This has been my most special and rewarding year to date and I am grateful to Scottish Drugs Forum for not only giving me the opportunity but being a solid and constant support through it all” – Former Trainee.

 We’re looking for people with a history of drug or alcohol problems to take part in a supported Employment programme that will help you take the first steps towards in securing a paid job within the social care field and the opportunity to make a real difference in people’s lives.

 Our life-changing Addiction Worker Training Project will support, train, and prepare you to gain a qualification in Social Services and Health Care – whilst paying you for taking part.

 As a Trainee Addiction Worker on the programme, you will learn about the addiction field and how to support people who are currently experiencing issues with their substance use.
 You will then be able to take this knowledge and put this into practice during a placement within Social Care services.